HandsOnDataViz/book/docs/HandsOnDataViz.md

 3. Instead of showing all recorded crashes since 2012, let’s display crashes that happened over the past year, to be updated continuously.
-Add a third filter for *Crash date* column, and set it to *Relative Date &gt; Custom &gt; Last 365 day(s)*.
+Add a third filter for *CRASH DATE* column, and set it to *Relative Date &gt; Custom &gt; Last 365 day(s)*.
 You will see a lot of points disappearing from the map as they don’t fall in the selected dates range.
 You can now close *Filters* window to free up